 You can generate reports either dynamically or in the background.
-Dynamic reports are reports that up.time displays in a new Web browser window.
+Dynamic reports are reports that Uptime Infrastructure Monitor displays in a new Web browser window.
 Dynamic reports appear within several seconds or several minutes, depending on the type of report that you are generating and on the information that the report collects.

-Background reports are reports that you schedule to be run at specific intervals using the up.time report queue.
-When it is time for a scheduled report to run, up.time puts the report into the report queue and determines that status of the report based on the following states:
+Background reports are reports that you schedule to be run at specific intervals using the Uptime Infrastructure Monitor report queue.
+When it is time for a scheduled report to run, Uptime Infrastructure Monitor puts the report into the report queue and determines that status of the report based on the following states: